cockroachdb/docs/src/current/v24.1/automatic-cpu-profiler.md

 The Automatic CPU Profiler uses the configuration options to determine the high-water mark threshold.
 For example, with `duration` set to `10s` , `interval` set to `20m0s`, and `cpu_usage_combined_threshold` set to `65`:

-- At `time0` the CPU usage polled is `70` percent which exceeds the baseline threshold of `65`, so a `10s` profile is captured and the high-water mark threshold becomes `70`.
+- At `time0` the CPU usage polled is `70` percent.
+This exceeds the baseline threshold of `65`, so a `10s` profile is captured and the high-water mark threshold becomes `70`.
 - After the `10s` profile capture, the Automatic CPU Profiler continues to check every second if the CPU usage now exceeds `70` percent.
-- At `time1` the CPU usage polled is `80` percent, another profile is taken for `10s` and the high-water mark threshold becomes `80`.
+- At `time1` the CPU usage polled is `80` percent, another profile is taken for `10s`, and the high-water mark threshold becomes `80`.
 - At `time2`, the `20m0s` interval after `time0`, the high-water mark threshold is reset to the baseline threshold of `65`.
-- The Automatic CPU Profiler continues its every second polling and captures profiles when CPU usage exceeds the high-water mark threshold beginning at the `65` percent baseline.
+- The Automatic CPU Profiler continues to poll every second, and captures a profile whenever CPU usage exceeds the high-water mark threshold.

 ## Accessing CPU profiles